cancervariants/metakb/docs/layout/interactive.rst

 This interactive heatmap visualizes the frequency of results describing a gene/drug pair.
 Clicking on a tile of the heatmap will automatically create two :ref:`Custom Filters<custom-filter>` for the selected gene and drug, respectively.
-Each element may be enabled, disabled, and edited independently.
+Each filter may be toggled and edited independently.

 .. image:: /images/gene_drug_heatmap.png
     :width: 750px